cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 ### Implementation

 #### MS.EXO.2.2v2 Instructions
-First, identify any approved senders specific to your agency (see  [Create safe sender lists in EOP](https://learn.microsoft.com/en-us/defender-office-365/create-safe-sender-lists-in-office-365) for tips).
+First, identify any approved senders specific to your agency, e.g., any on-premises mail servers.
 SPF allows you to indicate approved senders by IP address or CIDR range.
 However, note that SPF allows you to [include](https://www.rfc-editor.org/rfc/rfc7208#section-5.2) the IP addresses indicated by a separate SPF policy, referred to by domain name.
 See [External DNS records required for SPF](https://learn.microsoft.com/en-us/microsoft-365/enterprise/external-domain-name-system-records?view=o365-worldwide#external-dns-records-required-for-spf) for inclusions required for M365 to send email on behalf of your domain.

 SPF is not configured through the Exchange admin center, but rather via DNS records hosted by the agency's domain.
 Thus, the exact steps needed